 Homeowners who purchase a PV system may qualify for federal and state tax credits to reduce the cost of the system.
 Talk with a tax professional about current tax credits available to you for a renewable energy system.
 You can also view federal and state tax credits at dsireusa.org.

 Is solar generation right for me?

 The decision to install a photovoltaic system on your property should be made after you consider a variety of factors.
-Local building codes, availability of sunlight, maintenance requirements and the cost of other alternative energy options such as wind, should all enter into your decision to install solar generation.
-In most populated areas of Arizona a solar generator is more cost effective than other forms of renewable generation, such as wind.
-This is especially true if your house has a south facing roof slope that is free of shade for the majority of the day.
+Local building codes, availability of sunlight, maintenance requirements and the cost of other alternative energy options should all enter into your decision to install solar generation.
+You also should carefully review the terms associated with buying or leasing such a system, which may include limitations that apply to future home sales.

 How can I connect to TEP's grid?

 The forms below must be completed, signed and submitted to TEP before your system can be connected to our local distribution system.
 Submit completed forms via email to firstname.lastname@example.org or by mail to Tucson Electric Power, Renewable Energy Department (Mail Stop HQE502), 88 E. Broadway, Tucson, AZ 85701.